derlin/get-html/blog/Rendering-HTML_a-journey.md

 Moreover, one thing I dislike is the fact that to render a page, I need first to get the html using `requests`.
 Indeed, the implementation is such that with requests-html, to call render we first need a response, hence to call the `requests.get` method once.
 So crawling one URL means firing at least two `GET`.
 This detail is what really convinced me to simply reimplement the part I need.

-## JsRenderer
+## HtmlRenderer

-Basically, what I need to do to render JS is:
+Basically, what I need to do to render HTML (with JS support) is:

 1. launch a pyppeteer instance (i.e. a browser)
 2. create a new page (`browser.newPage`)